EnCiv/civil-pursuit/README.md

 - `app/test` - a selenium based test fixture, and test.
 Basically it fires up an instance of the server, and then opens a browser to it, sending events and checking results.
 [But this is not being maintained right now because of how much work is required when there is a user interface change]

+- `assets/less/index.less` - this is the list of less files that will be turned into css, combined and uglified into assets.min.css

+- `dist` - excluded from the source tree, this is where npm builds into
+- `dist/assets/css/assets.min.css` - is built at build time from assets/less/index.less
+- `dist/assets/js/main.min.js` - built by bundle.sh at build time

 - `fixtures`
 	each sub directory is named for the db collection and contains a 1.json file with initialization data for that collection.

+- `post-install.sh` - on heroku, after everyting in installed, this is run to create the dist directory and build the required files.

 # DB File and name Structure